oloapinivad/MiLES/README.md

 Both the Davini et al. (2012) and the Tibaldi and Molteni (1990) blocking index are computed by this script.

 * "regimes_fast.R" and "regimes_figures.R".
 Weather regimes analysis is performed by the first R script.
 The second provides the figures.
-The second script try to assign the right weather regimes to its name.
-However please aware it is not always effective.
+The second script tries to assign the right weather regimes to its name.
+However please be aware that it is not always effective.

 Figures are extremely basic: they can be produced in pdf, png and eps format.
 Properties (e.g. resolution, palettes) can be modified playing with the config/config.R file.